al-jane/Password-Manager/README.md

 ## Still working on:
 - :o: Copy paste feature
-- :o: that stupid bracket that keeps popping on the listbox
+- :o: bracket that keeps popping on the listbox
 - :o: scrollable when displaying user data
 - :o: compile and turn it into exe file.

-## Installation
-Don't.
-It's unstable.
-Please wait until I fixed some loop holes and bugs :)

 ## Preview